AN ESSAY ON AUTHENTICITY

 Disclaimer: I am not a healthcare professional, a psychologist, or any kind of doctor.
 This essay is based on my own anecdotal lived and witnessed experiences with regard to authenticity and creative integrity, and based on the dozens and dozens of conversations I've had with my psychologist about this topic.
 The articles and sources linked are, to the best of my knowledge, reputable studies and essays by trained professionals in their respective fields.

+If you'd like more information on sexual health, therapy, and harassment campaigns, follow this link for a page dedicated to those resources.
 Take what I say with a few grains of salt.
 Do not listen blindly to any one source, and most importantly: do your own independent research and come to your own conclusions.

 The essay written below is an opinion piece, and is not meant to be used as a scientific or academic article.